-View and filter your results using the slideout on the right.
+View and filter your results using the slicers above each column beside each column name.

-Edit your results using the edit button on the right of the row you want to edit.
+Edit your results using the edit button on the left of the row you want to edit.

-This will expand a slide-out where you can edit who is assigned to this result, whether a result is ignored, and each custom field you added when creating or editing this rule.
+This will display the record page where you can edit who is assigned to this result, whether a result is ignored, and each custom field you added when creating or editing this rule.